jameholme/GNAAT/README.md

 ## To-do List:
 * Start using Boto3 like a normal person.
 * If I can't manage to start using Boto3 like a normal person, start using Subprocess instead of OS.system???
-* Maybe a setup file that takes in specific values required for this to work (VPC ID, ACL ID, S3 Bucket, GN API key, etc.)